Defau1/NYC-site/README.md

-File justtraining2 is for my friend trapper.
+File just training2 is for my friend trapper.